makhlwf/Combo-generator-/README.md

   - Choose a filename to save the generated pairs.

 - **Exit**
-  - Select this option to gracefully exit the tool.
+  - Select this option to gracefully exit the toolkit.

+## Advanced Features

+Explore additional features and contribute to the toolkit's development.
+Check the [Contributing Guidelines](CONTRIBUTING.md) for details.

+## Contributing

+We welcome contributions!
+Check out the [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## License